-By default, the COM320 operates in voice mode, enabling you to call a station and hear voice announcements or enabling the station to do a callback to you and announce an alarm.
+By default the COM320 operates in voice mode, enabling you to call a station and hear voice announcements or enabling the station to do a callback to you and announce an alarm.
 The COM320 also has the ability to function in data mode.
 In data mode, the COM320 supports data collection and other standard LoggerNet functions.

-LoggerNet can be configured to call and perform scheduled collections of storage data or the datalogger can be programmed to do callbacks under specified conditions, at which time LoggerNet will collect the data.
+You can set up LoggerNet to call and perform scheduled collections of storage data or you can program the datalogger to do callbacks under the conditions you specify at which time LoggerNet will collect the data.

-For scheduled (or manual) collection, change the COM320 to data mode by including six commas and a "9" in LoggerNet's dial script in the Setup Screen's Hardware Tab for PhoneRemote.
+For scheduled (or manual) collection you change the COM320 to data mode by including six commas and a "9" in LoggerNet's dial script in the Setup Screen's Hardware Tab for PhoneRemote.

-For callback collection, the datalogger DialSequence() instruction changes the COM320 from default voice mode to data mode.
+For callback collection, the datalogger's DialSequence instruction changes the COM320 from default voice mode to data mode.

 The commas create a delay so that the "9" is received by the COM320 during the voice announcement.
-When the COM320 detects the "9", it disables voice communications and enables data mode for the remainder of that connection.
+When the COM320 detects the "9" it disables voice communications and enables data mode for the remainder of that connection.

-For example, in LoggerNet, if the phone number is "555-4321" then in order to call the COM320 and enable data mode, the dial script becomes:
+For example, in LoggerNet, if the phone number is "555-4321" then in order to call the COM320 and enable data mode the dial script becomes:

-In LoggerNet, a comma represents a 2 second delay.
+In LoggerNet a comma represents a 2 second delay.
 You may need to adjust the number of commas so that the "9" occurs during the voice announcement, depending upon the length of time required to establish the connection with the modem.
 The COM320 must be speaking when the "9" is sent.